SuperOfficeDocs/superoffice-docs/user-guide/en/sale/quote/quote-sync/sync/sync-configure-field-allocation.md

 1. Check **Sync ERP \[actor\] to SuperOffice \[entity\]**.

 1. In the list below, select the synchronisation direction and which SuperOffice field each ERP field should be allocated to (synchronised with).
-You can also choose whether the fields should be displayed in searched and the **ERP** tab.
+You can also choose if the fields should be displayed in searched and the **ERP** tab.
     The list consists of the following columns:

     * **Show in Search**: Check here if this field is to be displayed in search results.